-The Sorell municipal area is identified as being within the Eastern area of the TasNetworks Annual Planning Report 2020.
-The Report details that the Eastern planning area is largely rural with low population density, and with the main economic activities being agricultural and tourism along the east coast.
-The area is supplied from the main transmission network at 110kV from Palmerston (near Poatina) and Lindisfarne substations.
-Sorell Substation is supplied via two circuits, with all other substation radically supplied.
+The Break O'Day municipal area is identified as being within the Eastern planning area, as stated in TasNetworks Annual Planning Report 2020.
+The Eastern planning area is largely rural with low population density, and with the main economic activities being agriculture and tourism along the east coast.
+The following figure presents a diagram of the Eastern area with substation supply areas.
+The area is supplied from the main transmission network at 110 kV from Palmerston (near Poatina) and Lindisfarne substations.
+Sorell Substation is supplied via two circuits, with all other substations radially supplied.
 The distribution network in the Eastern area is characterised by overhead feeders supplying large areas, with limited interconnection.
 There is no transmission-connected generation in the area.